cap-js/docs/guides/data-privacy/sample-app.md

 ### Deploy your Application

-... for example, as documented in the [Deploy to Cloud Foundry](../../deployment/to-cf) guide.
+... for example, as documented in the Deploy to Cloud Foundry guide. --> TODO: add link to guide

 In essence, for a single-tenant app, run these commands in order: